The Sensitivity of Eclipse Mapping to Planetary Rotation: Conclusions

 \section{Conclusions}

-Building upon the history of modeling the spatial information available from planetary eclipse mapping, the eigenbasis method is a powerful tool for both potentially optimizing the fitting of eclipse data, as well as providing a consistent structure to analyze the information content across a variety of orbital and rotation configurations.
-The eigenbasis method relies on using principal component analysis to adapt a given basis for spherical maps (spherical harmonics) to a basis which is tuned to the specific observational data available for planets in secondary eclipse \citep{Rauscher2018}.
-The data constitute a 1-dimensional time series which encode snapshots of the integrated visible flux from the planet as it rotates and passes behind it host.
-This is a combination of the effects of the occulting edges of the star obscuring some fraction of the visible hemisphere, and changes of what portion of the planetary map is on that visible hemispherical fraction as the planet rotates.
+The eigenbasis method is a powerful tool for optimizing the fitting of eclipse data, providing a structure to analyze the information content across a variety of orbital and rotation configurations.
+It relies on using principal component analysis to adapt a given basis for spherical maps (spherical harmonics) to a basis which is tuned to the specific observational data available for planets in secondary eclipse.
+The result is a set of eclipse light curves, a.k.a.~eigencurves, that linearize the fitting and organize the possible map structures that would in theory yield the most observable structures in eclipse, and makes no assumptions or explicit parametrizations about the structures of the maps.
+By constructing these linearized sets of eclipse eigencurves at various rotation rates and obliquities, we can compare how the most observable structures change with rotation.
+We then apply these bases to a mock map retrieval using an example JWST observing program of the HAT-P-18 system, where the rotation rate may not necessarily be synchronous.
+Overall we find that: